Laxen/object_identification_localization/tools/utility_display/README.md

 # utility_display
 These programs are used to graphically display the utility values.
+The first image displays the view-graph where each node is given a color based on its utility value.
+A green node indicates a high utility value and a red node indicates a low utility value.
+The second image displays 25 randomly selected rendered point clouds (from 25 views).
+A green point cloud indicates a high utility value and a red point cloud indicates a low utility value.